-In the present study, two types of FAII scores were calculated: 'individual FAII score' to perform a one-way ANOVA and 'average FAII score' to rank the factors.
-A one-way ANOVA was conducted prior to the FAII analysis to check the respondents' opinions and whether all groups of respondents were in agreement about how important each factor was.
-The calculation of individual FAII scores was adopted from the calculation of the FAII scores in equations (1-3).
-An individual FAII score is similar to the FAII score, but it is calculated for each case, while the FAII score (in equation 3) is the calculated average of all cases.
+In the present study, two types of FAII scores were calculated: (1) individual FAII score to perform a one-way ANOVA and (2) average FAII score to rank the factors.
+A one-way ANOVA was conducted prior to the FAII analysis to check the respondents' opinions and whether all groups of respondents were in agreement about the importance of each factor.
+The calculation of individual FAII scores was adopted from the calculation of the FAII scores in Equation 1, Equation 2 and Equation 3.
+An individual FAII score was similar to the FAII score, but it was calculated for each case, while the FAII score (in Equation 3) was the calculated average of all cases.
 A one-way ANOVA was then carried out based on the individual FAII scores.
-As a result, those factors with significant levels greater the specified threshold were removed because such result indicated that all groups could not agree on the level of importance of these factors.
+As a result, those factors with significant levels greater than the specified threshold were removed because the result indicated that all groups could not agree on the level of importance of these factors.
 The remaining factors were then ranked using the overall FAII scores to identify the critical factors.

-The 'average FAII scores' were calculated for all respondent groups and for the whole set of data (overall FAII).
+The average FAII scores were calculated for all respondent groups and the whole set of data (overall FAII).
 The overall FAII scores were sorted from the largest to smallest numbers and ranked in order.
 The factors with the above-mean FAII scores were selected as critical factors.
 Finally, the critical factors were identified and discussed to provide valuable information for the individuals responsible for improving the performance of PHCPM.